Gaston E. "Chip" Small

 Picture

-I analyzed a long-term neotropical stream chemistry dataset to show that seasonal and inter-annual stream acidification is driven by CO2 inputs from soil respiration.
-We are currently developing a series of experiments to measure the seasonal contribution of in-stream metabolism to this CO2 loading, and to measure the capacity of stream microbes to utilize dissolved organic carbon of different qualities.
-To put our findings into a broader context of tropical stream geochemistry, I organized an NSF-funded working group on “Carbon Transport and Processing in Tropical Streams and Rivers” and am leading the effort to write a synthesis paper on this topic.
+I analyzed a long-term neotropical stream chemistry data set to show that seasonal and inter-annual stream acidification is driven by CO2 inputs from soil respiration.
+We are currently measuring the seasonal contribution of in-stream metabolism to this CO2 loading, and to measure the capacity of stream microbes to utilize dissolved organic carbon of different qualities.

 Picture